prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 1. Prometheus is upgraded and UTF-8 support enabled.
 The `-promql.utf8_broad_lookup.escape_formats` is turned on immediately, enabling the multi-lookup behavior and listing the possible escaping schemes.
 2. Clients are gradually upgraded to UTF-8.
-3. `-promql.utf8_migration.until` is set to the last date-time when a non-UTF-8 client sent data.
+3. `-promql.utf8_broad_lookup.until` is set to the last date-time when a non-UTF-8 client sent data.
-4. Wait for the retention period to elapse such that the migration-until date is expired (could be years).
+4. Wait for the retention period to elapse such that the broad-lookup-until date is expired (could be years).
 5. The migration is complete.
-Remove `-promql.utf8_broad_lookup.escape_formats` and `-promql.utf8_migration.until` as they are no longer needed.
+Remove `-promql.utf8_broad_lookup.escape_formats` and `-promql.utf8_broad_lookup.until` as they are no longer needed.

 ### Querying Mixed Blocks